mrizwanakram/OllamaResumeExtractor/README.md

 ## Objective

-The tool uses the Ollama language model to understand and extract information from resume text.
+This script uses the Ollama language model to understand and extract information from resume text.
 The specific architecture depends on the Ollama model being used.

 ## Contact